misja-alma/aoc-2022/README.md

-Solutions for Advent of Code 2022
+Solutions in Scala 3 for Advent of Code 2022